skysense/skysense-website/terms.md

 ## Notice

 The parties may give notice to each other via email, fax or certified mail.
-Notices sent to Skysense should be directed to hello@skysense.ag.
 Notices sent to User will be sent to User at the email address provided during registration to use the Web Services.

-Should you have any further questions with regards to Skysense's terms of service, please feel free to reach out via Skysense support at hello@skysense.ag.
+Should you have any further questions with regards to Skysense's terms of service, please feel free to reach out via Skysense support.
 We're happy to hear from you.